kseekins/kseekins.github.io/essays/prototypeOrientationMitosis.md

 ## But How about Meiosis?

 Could that similarity mean that prototypical object orientation can simulate how DNA is passed down?
 For instance, can it silmulate the process of meiosis?
 In meiosis, a diploid parent cell is divided twice to make 4 haploid gamete cells.
 Diploid cells have two copies of every gene, while haploid contains just one of each.
 Sperm and egg cells are gamete cells, and they combine to create a new diploid cell, a zygote that develops into a new individual.
-Chromosomes can physically cross over and and swap, creating a new combination of Genes.
+In the process, Chromosomes are physically crossed over and and portions swapped, creating a new combination of Genes.

 <img class="img-fluid" src="./chromosomeRecombination.jpeg">